Mammal Evolution, Biogeography, Taxonomy and Systematics

 I am also interested in Phylogenetics, based both on molecular and morphological sources of evidence.
 I have conducted molecular phylogenetic studies in the genus Anoura Gray 1838, investigating the relationships between most of the species currently recognized as valid.
 Currently, I am using molecular phylogenetics to understand diversification processes of different mammal clades in the Andes and the Caribbean.

 Recently, I have been developing connectivity models of bat communities in Puerto Rico alongside Dr. J. A. Soto-Centeno.
-We investigate how land use, protected areas, vegetation cover , and habitat suitability affect connectivity of bat communities across the island, focusing on the Caribbean endemic Red Fig-eating bat Stenoderma rufum.
+We investigate how land use, protected areas, vegetation cover, habitat suitability and natural disturbances affect the connectivity of bat communities across the island, focusing on the Caribbean endemic Red Fig-eating bat Stenoderma rufum.

 Díaz-Pulido, A., Benítez, A., Gómez-Ruiz, D., Calderón-Acevedo, C.A., Link, A., Pardo, A., Forero, F., De Luna, G., Payán, E., Solari, S., 2014.
 Mamíferos del bosque seco: una mirada al caribe colombiano, in: Pizano, C., García, H. (Eds.), El Bosque Seco Tropical en Colombia.
 Instituto de Investigación de Recursos Biológicos Alexander von Humboldt (IAvH), Bogotá, D.C., Colombia, pp. 128-165.